Rajpratik71/Mininet-wiki/FAQ.md

 <a name="uninstall"/>
 ### How can I **uninstall Mininet**?

-If you installed with `apt-get`, you can
+If you installed Mininet using `apt-get install mininet`, you can uninstall it using:

-    apt-get remove mininet.
+    apt-get remove mininet

 If you installed from source, there isn’t currently an automatic way to uninstall it.

-(If someone would like to add reliable, verified uninstall target and/or install.sh option, we’d welcome a pull request!)
+(If someone would like to add reliable, verified uninstall target and/or `install.sh` option, we’d welcome a pull request!)

 In the mean time, you might try something like: